 Finished goods are based on the weighted average cost of inventory.
-The costs include cost of direct materials and labour and a proportion of manufacturing overheads based on normal operating capacity but excluding borrowing costs; and actual costs incurred as per invoices.
+The costs include cost of direct materials and labour and a proportion of manufacturing overheads based on normal operating capacity but excluding borrowing costs; and

+Goods in transit - actual costs incurred as per invoices.